bartificer/programming-by-stealth/docs/_tidbits/tidbit17.md

 The second change is the fact that the Jekyll service defines which image it uses.
 If the image is not present in the local Docker environment, as can be seen in the Docker Desktop dashboard, it will be searched in the Docker Hub online.

 Another change is the definition of a named volume.
 It tells Docker to map `/usr/local/bundle` to this named volume and to manage it.
 This means that on spinning up the container, Docker creates storage somewhere labelled with the defined name and copies the content of `/usr/local/bundle` into it.
-The storage is not part of your project, aka there will not be any \<project\>/\<volume name\> directory, but Docker knows how to find it.
+The storage is not part of your project, aka there will not be any \<volume name\> directory in your project directory, but Docker knows how to find it.

 The previous sentence has been intentionally vague about the name of the volume, although it mentions 'gems' in the compose file.
 Because we have added a variable `COMPOSE_PROJECT_NAME` Docker will use that as prefix to this volume name.
 So in this example the volume name will become `demo_site_gems`.
 This ensures that every container will get its own volume.